Amiya-Maity/smart-keyword-suggest/README.md

 1. Mail at `amiyamaity7105@gmail.com` for collaboration or feedback.
 2. Make changes locally or request features.
 3. Submit feedback or updated version for review.
 4. Send back your improved version for review.
-If your changes help others — I’ll publish them to the Marketplace with **proper credits** 🏅
+If your changes help others — I'll publish them to the Marketplace with **proper credits** 🏅

 ---